jkim3360/student-toy-app/README.md

 Your goal in this assignment is to build a REST-ful API using Rails and then create a React App that successfully retrieves data from your API.
 You will:

-- Create a `students api` that has the ability to read all and/or read one student(s).
+- Create a `students app` that has the ability to read all and/or read one student(s).
 - Connect to your API with a React frontend.
-- Style your Student App.
+- Style your app.
-- Deploy your API and your Student App.
+- Deploy your app.

 ## Getting started with Rails

 1. Fork
 1. Create a feature branch
 1. Clone
+1. Run `rails new . --api -G --database=postgresql`
 1. Seed your rails api with data found in the `seed` section below.
 1. Create `index` and `show` methods for your API.